tomcritchlow/tomcritchlow.github.io/_posts/2017-10-03-how-do-you-measure-good-content.md

 ![](/images/willslack.png)

+This exponential scale might be useful.
+But perhaps all that's needed is a simple checklist?
+Can we distill our editorial strategy into a set of checklist items to ensure that content aligns with our goals?

 # What else?

 Ok, I'll wrap up here.
 What am I missing?
 What frameworks, processes and metrics do you use to measure content quality in your content organization?

-(Aside as a closing note: this is all related to [branding in the age of content](http://tomcritchlow.com/2017/06/27/branding-in-the-age-of-content/) - how we monitor, shape and think about perception and "brand" for companies that produce content at scale...)
+(Aside as a closing note: this is all related to [branding in the age of content](http://tomcritchlow.com/2017/06/27/branding-in-the-age-of-content/) - how we monitor, shape and think about perception and "brand" for companies that produce content at scale...
+Definitely more to unpack here.)

 --